 A dryer vent opening must be cut into the sidewall of the RV if installing a dryer.
-A label has been installed to assist you in placing the vent in the correct location.
-The label will be located in the area where the dryer will be installed.
-Instructions on how to cut the dryer vent hole and how to install the dryer vent in the wall of the RV are included in your warranty packet.
+Look for the dryer vent label on the wall in the location where the dryer will be installed.
+Instructions on how to cut the dryer vent hole and install the vent in the wall of the RV are included in your documentation packet.